 5. Finance through your school

-Find out if your school offers any loans, grants or scholarships of their own.
+Find out if your school offers any student loans, grants or scholarships of their own to help assist with flight training costs.
 Internal grants and scholarships have a lower number of applicants than those that are open nation-wide.
 This means that your odds of getting funds are higher.

 You may also be able to set up an installment agreement payment plan with your school.
 This would let you pay your bill off in chunks rather than one lump sum.